 Applying to the Program

 Admission to the Self-Design Major program is by application only.
 The first step for the student who wishes to enter the program is to identify a faculty sponsor/mentor.
 This sponsor will assist the student to develop an academically sound major in a chosen interdisciplinary area.
-If the student is not able to identify a Major Advisor, Dr. Sharon Setzer, Program Coordinator for the Self-Design Major Committee, can help students identify an appropriate advisor.
+If the student is not able to identify a major advisor, Dr. Sharon Setzer, Coordinator for the Self-Design Major program, can help students identify an appropriate advisor.

 The student completes an application for the Self-Design Major (B.A. or B.S., form and instructions below) with assistance from the advisor and the Self-Design Program Coordinator.
-The application materials are submitted via email as a Word document and a printed copy to Dr. Setzer.
+The application materials are submitted via email as attachments as well as printed and signed copies to Dr. Setzer.
 For a student to be accepted into the program, the application must be approved by the Self-Design Major Advisory Committee.
 This committee meets twice a semester to review applications.
 Contact Dr. Sharon Setzer for details.

 The Application (which MUST be typed or word-processed) consists of these 7 pieces: